There's a little extra feature on my car that I have yet to see on another TVR Wedge...

 affair - with captive threads for the pump mounting screws.

-and get stuck in.
-There was no other way: the pedal box would have to come out.
+I grovelled around in the footwell but it was obvious there was no other way: the pedal box would have to come out.

 There was no way I was even going to attempt to weld brackets to it, down in the